 5. Yoga Eye Massage

 This yoga eye massage is performed by slowly closing the eyes and resting in the darkness.
-Gently massage the area around the
+Gently massage the area around the eyes to improve blood circulation in that region.
+Doing this regularly helps reduce allergic eye reactions that lead to red, itchy and watery eyes.
+Regular eye massage can also help alleviate conditions like dry eyes.

 Apart from doing these practices, you can also switch to organic foods and try to reduce chemicals in your immediate environment.
 Deodorants, cosmetics, bath and body products, cleaning agents, and paints contain chemicals which could cause allergies.
 Try to use chemical-free, eco-friendly products wherever possible to make a difference to your body and the environment.